KaiYin77/itri-label-toolchain/README.md

 # itri-label-toolcahin
-Toolchain supporting for ITRI data to SUSTECH format
+Toolchain supports the conversion from ITRI data format to SUSTECH labelling format